rktejesh/Equinox-22/README.md

 # Equinox 22 website
-Use node -v12

 ## Installation
-Run this command in the terminal
+Run this command in the terminal to install all required packages.
+Node v16 is required.
 ```
 npm install
 ```